Fetasalyt/TCAMpy/README.md

 This is a single python module for a cellular automaton, modeling tumor growth.
 The user can set the parameters, create unique initial states, view and save statistics, save data and also use a streamlit dashboard as a graphical interface.
 Growth plots, histograms and animation is available for visualization in an easy to use way.
 (Online version available here, without writing a single line a code: [Online dashboard](https://tcampy.streamlit.app/).)

 The theoretical background for this model is based on the work of Carlos A Valentim, José A Rabi and Sergio A David.
 I expanded this model by simulating an immune response during the growth of the tumor cells, as well as random mutations, influencing tumor survival.
 Other ideas, like nutrition may also be implemented in the future.
+There are also basic Machine Learning functions for dataset generation, model training, and predicting tumor size or confluence based on a new set of parameters.

 Valentim CA, Rabi JA, David SA.
 Cellular-automaton model for tumor growth dynamics: Virtualization of different scenarios.
 Comput Biol Med.
 2023 Feb;153:106481. doi: 10.1016/j.compbiomed.2022.106481.
 Epub 2022 Dec 28.
 PMID: 36587567.
 (url: https://pubmed.ncbi.nlm.nih.gov/36587567/)